boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/range-slider.md

 ![Data source button](/static/assets/visualizing-data/visualization-widgets/images/datasourcebutton.png)

-4. In the connection type panel, click any one (Here, the `Microsoft Excel` Connection type is selected for demonstration) of the listed connection type button shown.
+4. In the connection type panel, click any one (Here, the `Microsoft Excel` Connection type is selected for demonstration) of the listed connection type buttons shown.

 ![Data source list](/static/assets/visualizing-data/visualization-widgets/images/datasourcelist.png)